jgarvey928/Python-Regression-ML-Model/project_proposal_revised.md

           - Population Ratio below National Poverty Lines
           - Prevalence of Underweight Children
       4. Retrieve data - the data can be specified, and dowloaded in link below
-      5. Clean data for processing - removing access information and cleanign data for processing
+      5. Clean data for processing - removing access information and cleaning data for processing
       6. Analysis - Exploratory data analysis of quantitative and qualitative values
       7. Interpretations - Conclusions TBD